peteroupc/html3dutil/doc/H3DU.Meshes.md

 The length of the capsule will run along the Z axis.
 (If the capsule has a high length and a very low radius, it will resemble a 3D line with rounded corners.)

-Will also generate texture coordinates such that the V (vertical) coordinates start at the bottom of the texture and increase from the negative to positive Z axis, and the U (horizontal) coordinates start from the left of the texture and increase from the positive X to positive Y to negative X to negative Y to positive X axis.
+Will also generate texture coordinates such that the V (vertical) coordinates start from the bottom of the texture and increase from the negative to positive Z axis, and the U (horizontal) coordinates start from the left of the texture and increase from the positive X to positive Y to negative X to negative Y to positive X axis.

+If the "length" parameter is 0, the X, Y, and Z coordinates of a point on the solid are as described in <a href="H3DU.Meshes.md#H3DU.Meshes.createSphere">H3DU.Meshes.createSphere</a>.
 See the "<a href="tutorial-shapes.md">Creating Shapes</a>" tutorial.

 #### Parameters